opentrade-io/opentrade-examples/scripts/DynamicVaults/README.md

 The `PoolDeposit` event in the script output will show you the exact number of shares (pool tokens) you received for your deposit.

+### Withdrawals

+Dynamic Vault withdrawals are **asynchronous** and require multiple steps:

+1. **Request Redemption**: You submit a withdrawal request for a specific number of pool tokens
+2. **Borrower Manager Approval**: The borrower manager must accept your redemption request
+3. **Pool Admin Repayment**: The pool admin completes the withdrawal by transferring the liquidity assets

+**Important**: The withdrawal process does **not** execute immediately.
+Your request will be pending until both the borrower manager and pool admin complete their respective steps.

 ## Prerequisites

 1. **Node.js and npm/yarn** - Ensure you have Node.js installed
-2. **Private Key** - You'll need a private key for the wallet that will perform the deposit
+2. **Private Key** - You'll need a private key for the wallet that will perform operations
-3. **Tokens** - Your wallet must have sufficient balance of the pool's liquidity asset (e.g., USDC)
+3. **Tokens** - For deposits, your wallet must have sufficient balance of the pool's liquidity asset (e.g., USDC)
    > **Note**: To access OpenTrade mock tokens for testing purposes, please contact our sales team.
+4. **Pool Tokens** - For withdrawals, your wallet must have pool tokens from previous deposits.
+You can get these by performing a deposit

-4. **Network Access** - RPC access to the target blockchain network
+5. **Network Access** - RPC access to the target blockchain network

    > **Resource**: You can find public RPC endpoints for various networks at [https://chainlist.org/](https://chainlist.org/).
 Though we recommend using a private one for reliability purposes.